Recent Developments (updated 1st June 2023)

 To join the Woodford Campaign, please complete the form at the bottom of this page.

-We would, of course, prefer that you join and support ShareSoc ad a Full Member.
-We are currently offering Full membership for only £30 (normally £45 a year) – using discount code JUSTICE21, CLICK HERE for details and to join – and would be most grateful if you selected that option when joining our campaign.
-Details of full member benefits can be found here.
+We would, of course, prefer that you join and support ShareSoc as a Full Member.
+We are currently offering Full membership for only £30 (normally £45 a year).
+CLICK HERE for the discount code, further details and joining instructions.
+If you prefer to join our campaign as an Associate (free) member, please scroll down and use the form at the bottom of this page.

 If you wish to make a one-off voluntary contribution to support the activities of ShareSoc please go to this page of our website: Donations.